Andreytyui/Andreytyui/README.md

 ```

 > 🌌 I am an observer of the universe, always pursuing evolution and technology.
-> 👨🏽‍💻 I am building my journey as an AI Developer and sharing all my programming studies.
+> 👨🏽‍💻 I'm building my journey as an AI Developer and sharing all my programming studies.
 > 💻 I aim to contribute to those who are starting and, like me, are passionate about coding!

 ---